 Written on parchment and dating from the 11th century, it was partially composed by Bernard, a school master at Angers cathedral, in 1013, on his return journey from Conques.
 He describes the Pre-Romanesque church, the Majesty worshipped like an icon and other reliquaries.
 It tells the numerous miracles related to the cult of the relics.

 The Treasure displays other religious artefacts of lesser artistic interest, but of great importance for the history of Conques after the period of Romanesque magnificence: reliquary-busts, a carved copper cross, incense-burners, a copper host box, pewter burettes, a lead plaque, seal matrices, manuscripts and so on...

 Info COVID-19 : Follow the sanitary measures

 Set in a former house located near the Plò fountain, below the church square, this museum shelters a rich collection of sculptures (capitals, statues...) and artefacts coming from the abbey and displayed on different floors.

-A single ticket allows the visit of both the Treasure (open everyday) and the Museum J-Fau (open from April 4 to early November).
+A single ticket allows the visit of both the Treasure (open everyday) and the Museum J-Fau (open from April to mid-November).